edgexfoundry/edgex-docs/docs_src/design/adr/014-Secret-Provider-For-All.md

 - app-service-configurable's configuration profiles as well as all the Application Service examples configurations will be updated to remove the `SecretStoreExclusive` configuration and just use the existing `SecretStore` configuration
 - security-secretstore-setup will be enhanced as described in the [Only Exclusive Secret Stores](#only-exclusive-secret-stores) section above
 - Adding new services that need static secrets added to their `SecretStore` requires stopping and restarting all the services.
 The is because security-secretstore-setup has completed but not stopped.
 If it is rerun without stopping the other services, there tokens and static secrets will have changed.
 The planned refactor of `security-secretstore-setup` will attempt to resolve this.
-- Snaps do not yet support setting the environment variable for adding SecretStore.
-It is planned for Ireland release.